Wirecloud/wirecloud/docs/administration_guide.md

 	$ python manage.py changepassword ringo

+### createorganization

+Creates an empty organization.
+Once created, you will be able to add users to the associated group.

+Example usage:

+	$ python manage.py createorganization

 ### createsuperuser

 Creates a superuser account (a user who has all permissions).
 This is useful if you need to create an initial superuser account or if you need to programmatically generate superuser accounts for your site(s).